YingxiaoXiang/YingxiaoXiang.github.io/_pages/about.md

 * **Reinforcement Learning**: safety reinforcement learning (SRL), robustness reinforcement learning and offline reinforcement learning for autonomous driving systems.

 📮: I am always looking for related colaboration.
-If you are interested to chat with me, feel free to drop me an <a href="mailto:wuyalun1@bjtu.edu.cn" target="_blank">email</a>.
+If you are interested to chat with me, feel free to drop me an <a href="mailto:xiangyingxiao@iie.ac.cn" target="_blank">email</a>.